Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Abstract

 \section{Abstract}

+A novel method for computing exact p-values of one-sided statistics from the Kolmogorov-Smirnov family is presented.
+It covers the Higher Criticism statistic, one-sided weighted Kolmogorov-Smirnov statistics, and the one-sided Berk-Jones statistics.
+In addition to p-values, the method can also be used for power analysis, finding alpha-level thresholds, and the construction of confidence bands for the empirical distribution function.

-We present a method for computing exact p-values for a large family of one-sided continuous goodness-of-fit statistics.
-This includes the higher criticism statistic, one-sided weighted Kolmogorov-Smirnov statistics, and the one-sided Berk-Jones statistics.
-For a sample size of 10,000, our method takes merely 0.15 seconds to run and it scales to sample sizes in the hundreds of thousands.
-This allows practitioners working on genome-wide association studies and other high-dimensional analyses to use exact finite-sample computations instead of statistic-specific approximation schemes.
+With its quadratic runtime and numerical stability, the method easily scales to sample sizes in the hundreds of thousands and takes less than a second to run on a sample size of 25,000.
+This allows practitioners working on large data sets to use exact finite-sample computations instead of approximation schemes.

-Our work has other applications in statistics, including power analysis, finding $\alpha$-level thresholds for goodness-of-fit tests, and the construction of confidence bands for the empirical distribution function.
-The algorithm is based on a reduction to the boundary-crossing probability of a pure jump process and is also applicable to fields outside of statistics, for example in financial risk modeling.
+The method is based on a reduction to the boundary-crossing probability of a pure jump stochastic process.
+FFT convolutions of two different sizes are then used to efficiently propagate the probabilities of the non-crossing paths.
+This approach has applications beyond statistics, for example in financial risk modeling.